 Most importantly, any method of email capture or lead generation should have as few fields as possible, as many visitors will simply leave a page rather than fill out a long form.
 Make sure that every field has a distinct purpose.
 Don’t ask for a full address if you really only need a zip code.
 Or skip that entirely if you have no use for it.

-Visitors may land on your site seeking solely information, but to increase leads and conversions you must gently but purposefully draw them into a conversation and relationship with you as the business.
+Visitors may land on your site seeking solely information, but to increase leads and conversions you must gently but purposefully draw them into a conversation and relationship with your business.
 By fitting lead generators, visitors can engage with you according to what they need.
 Whether through email captures, call-to-action buttons, or contact forms – to the page they reside on.